Johan192004/ExpressServices/README.md

 FRONTEND_URL=http://localhost:3000
 ```

-4) Database
-- Use `backend/routes/code.sql` as a schema reference.
-- Create the database and tables as needed (adjust names if they differ).

-5) Run the server
+4) Run the server

 ```bash
 npm start
 ```

-By default the API is exposed on `http://localhost:3000`.
+By default the API is exposed on `http://localhost:3030`.

 ## Main endpoints (summary)